• Skip to primary navigation

 makeanddocrew.com

-Make this simple crochet pullover sweater pattern with removable cowl to create two different looks with one easy garment!
-This easy pattern is a great basic crochet sweater to get you started making garments.
+Make this simple jumper with a removable cowl to create two different looks!
+This pattern is a great basic sweater to get you started making garments.
 Guest design by Mommy Loves Yarn.

 Get the Pattern